mekelius/maps/docs/known issues.md

 ## Critical

+- repl only takes a shallow copy of the definitions
 - 8* reduces to 8
 - REPL should check if a definition can produce valid IR before saving it, currently easy to get stuck
     - also allow deleting names